CD3/fspathtree/README.md

 t3 = fspathtree(t2)
 ```

-Elements in the tree can be tested for presense using the `in` operator.
+Elements in the tree can be tested for presence using the `in` operator.
 They can be accessed with the
 `__call__` operator or the `get(...)` method.
 ```
 t = fspathtree({'one':{'two': 2}})